oschweitzer/learning-resources/angular_lesson.md

 ### Actions

-Actions are events defined by the developer and we mostly describe them using **action creators**.
+Actions are events defined by the developer, and we mostly describe them using **action creators**.
 Action creators are functions that provide a consistent and type-safe way to create an action.
 NgRx provides the `createAction` function that returns an `Action` and needs a type and optionally some data.
 Data are described using the `props()` function.

 ```typescript
 import {createAction, props} from '@ngrx/store';